dcm4che/dcm4chee-arc-cs/docs/networking/config/queue.rst

     :ref:`Delay for purging canceled queue messages <dcmPurgeQueueMessageCanceledDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which canceled queue messages are purged.
 If absent, there is no deletion for that particular queue

     (dcmPurgeQueueMessageCanceledDelay)"
     "
-    .. _dcmMaxQueueSize:

-    :ref:`Maximum Queue Size <dcmMaxQueueSize>`",integer,"Maximal number of scheduled tasks in the queue.
-If the number of scheduled tasks reaches the limit, an attempt to schedule another tasks will fail.
-0 = no limitation.

-    (dcmMaxQueueSize)"
-    "
     .. _dcmSchedule: